We are one of Australia’s flagship biomedical research institutes

 Dr Chris Davis

-Having more than thirteen years management experience in innovation and commercialisation, working at the academic/industry interface, Chris' role is to lead a group of professionals dedicated to the strategic and operational development of the institute.
-As general manager, his prime focus is on translation and commercialisation of our scientific discoveries for social and economic benefit, locally and globally.
+Having more than thirteen years management experience in innovation and commercialisation, working at the academic/industry interface, Chris' role is to lead a group of professionals dedicated to the strategic and operational development of the Institute.
+As General Manager, his primary focus is on translation and commercialisation of our scientific discoveries for social and economic benefit, locally and globally.

 Chris has held a number of board positions.
 He is currently Deputy Chair of the Ausbiotech Ltd Qld Committee.